ryanhouston/ryanjhouston.com/brewing/_posts/2011-09-24-autumn-brown.markdown

 ### 2011-09-27 (3 days)
 Fermentation has slowed.
 Still plenty of krausen but bubbling and activity has slowed.
 Temperature holding at 72 in water bath.

+### 2011-10-26
+Recorded final gravity of 1.012 when I kegged this beer about 10 days ago.
+Today this beer went in the kegerator.
+It has been on the spare CO2 tank at 26PSI for 10 days at 68F.
+Tasting quite pleasing so far, maybe still a little green.
+The taste is not too heavy but with a lingering hint of chocolate fudge.
+Not as much hop bitterness as I expected for the amount of bittering hops used.
+Quite a nice balance.